 This is the second 15th century imperial tomb that I want to mention in this post.
 It puzzled me a lot when I saw the inscription – Cem Sultan.
 From what I knew about the Ottoman history, there was no Cem Sultan that ruled the empire, at any time.

-After Murad, his son Mehmed took power and became one of the most successful sultans in the Ottoman history.
+After Murad, his son Mehmed took power and became one of the most successful Ottoman sultans.
 He conquered Constantinople.

 Without going into too many details, Cem ruled for a very brief period of time, in 1481.
 He was Fatih Sultan Mehmed’s third son.

 After Mehmed’s death, Cem and his half-brother Bayezid engaged in power struggle for the throne of the empire.
 Thus, shortly after Mehmed’s death, Bayezid ruled in Istanbul and Cem ruled in Bursa for one month, as the Sultan of Anatolia.